lmc297/BTyper/archive/btyper-2.3.0-README.md

 ### Is ANI meant to replace other typing methods?

 **No.** ANI is just one piece of the puzzle.
-The *Bacillus cereus* group is complex, and *Bacillus cereus* group genome classification requires a holistic approach that incorporates ANI-based species classification, locus-based classification, and virulence gene detection.
+The *Bacillus cereus* group is complex, and *Bacillus cereus* group genome classification benefits from a holistic approach that incorporates ANI-based species classification, locus-based classification, and virulence gene detection.

 ### Can I use BTyper to calculate ANI?